On average, it takes 7 attempts for a victim of abuse to permanently leave the relationship.

 Options is celebrating Domestic Violence Awareness Month.
 Be on the lookout for more blog posts from us during the month of October, including information on how you can help individuals who are in abusive relationships.

-If you need any additional information, have a question, or a concern, feel free to reach out to Options at our 24-hour toll free helpline 800-794-4624.
-You can also reach an advocate via text by texting HOPE to 847411 or click Chat with an Advocate.
+If you need any additional information, have a question, or a concern, feel free to reach out to Options at our 24-hour toll-free helpline 800-794-4624.
+You can also reach an advocate via text by texting HOPE to 847411 or click 24-Hour Chat with Options.

 Written by Anniston Weber